We are growing expanding and hiring, and offering a sign-on bonus!

-- Support guests, clients, and/or family members with active listening, demonstration of empathy and carry a message of hope and recovery and empower guests in meeting their identified goals.
+- Support individuals with active listening, demonstration of empathy and carry a message of hope and recovery.

-- Observe, assess, intervene and refer (within one’s scope of practice) in situations with guests regarding mental health symptoms, physical health symptoms and substance use issues.
+- Observe, assess, intervene and refer (within one’s scope of practice) in situations with clients regarding mental health symptoms, physical health symptoms and substance use issues.

-- Provide positive public relations, community referrals, information and support by linking guests to needed resources; advocate with and on behalf of guests and significant support persons the guests have identified.
+- Provide positive public relations, community referrals, information and support by linking clients to needed resources; advocate with and on behalf of clients and significant support persons the clients have identified.